dionyziz/marabu-course/docs/protocol.md

 by the miner confirming the transaction.

 If the transaction is a coinbase transaction, then it will not contain an `inputs` key but it will contain a `height` key with the block's height as the value.
+Coinbase transaction cannot be spent in the same block.

 ```json
 {